Why Are Mental Health Professionals Called Shrinks?

 The History Of The Word ‘Shrink’

+Who is a shrink?
 If we look at the etymology of the word shrink, the word ‘shrink’ comes from the Latin verb ‘scrinare’ meaning ‘to look into’.
-The idea of looking into something does speak directly to the act of therapy.
+The idea of looking into something does speak directly to the act of therapy which relates to the concept of delving deep into the psyche, akin to the original meaning of ‘shrink’.

 Looking into someone’s psyche and understanding what makes it tick, etc., is very much the role of a mental health professional.
 So the etymology can shine a lot of light on what the term ‘shrink’ can be used for.